build-guides

 Check Price on Amazon

-The 2025 RM750e revision ships with a native 12V-2x6 cable pre-installed, replacing the 12VHPWR adapter that caused failures in early RTX 40-series builds.
-At 750W and Cybenetics Gold certification, this unit runs at 90–92% efficiency at the 300–400W loads this build produces during gaming.
+The 2025 RM750e ships with ATX 3.1 and PCIe 5.1 compliance, including a native 12V-2x6 cable.
+At 750W Cybenetics Gold, it runs at 90–92% efficiency at the 300–400W gaming loads this build produces.

 Cable management: all cables are detachable.
-For this build, you need:
+For this build you need:

 • 1x 24-pin ATX (motherboard)